dreemurrs-embedded/Pine64-Arch/README.md

 # Arch Linux ARM on Mobile

-This repository contains PKGBUILDS that makes Arch Linux ARM runs on mobile.
+This repository contains PKGBUILDS that makes Arch Linux ARM run on mobile.

 Currently only supports PinePhone and PineTab.
 Images for these can be found [here](https://github.com/dreemurrs-embedded/Pine64-Arch/releases).